Bone-In Turkey Breast with Pear Chutney

 PREHEAT OVEN TO 450F.

-PREPARE AND ROAST TURKEY: Line a roasting pan with tin foil.
-Spray with oil.
-Put onions in the centre.
-Mix oil (or butter), thyme, salt and pepper in a small bowl.
-Spread all over turkey breast including under the skin.
-Place the turkey on top of the onions.
-Place pan in the oven.
+PREPARE AND ROAST TURKEY: Line a roasting pan with tin foil and spray with oil for easy clean up.
+Put onions in center of pan.
+Mix oil (or butter), thyme, salt and pepper in small bowl.
+Spread all over turkey breast including under skin.
+Place turkey on top of onions.
+Place pan in oven.
 Immediately reduce temperature to 325F.
-Roast for about 60-65 minutes until instant thermometer reads 160F.
+Roast for about 60-65 minutes until instant thermometer or oven probe reads 160F.
 Temperature will rise to 165F.
-Loosely cover with foil and let it rest for 20-30 minutes.
+Loosely cover with foil and let it rest for 15-20 minutes before slicing.
 This is important to maintain moist, juicy meat.
 If you are making a gravy, pour 3 tablespoons of grease from the pan into a small saucepan.
 See Note 2 to make gravy.

-MAKE PEAR CHUTNEY: While turkey is roasting, heat oil on medium high in a medium saucepan.
+MAKE PEAR CHUTNEY: While turkey is roasting, heat oil on medium high in medium saucepan.
 Add onions and saute for 3 minutes until translucent.
 Add raisins and cook for another 2 minutes.
-Add the rest of the chutney ingredients.
+Add rest of chutney ingredients.
 Stir to combine.
 Bring to boil, then cover and lower heat to medium-low.
-Simmer for 20 minutes or until pears are tender.
+Simmer for 15 minutes or until pears are tender.
 Uncover, increase heat to medium high and let cook, stirring occasionally, for about 3-5 minutes until juices absorb.
 Taste and adjust seasonings if needed (lemon, sugar, salt, cinnamon).
 Grate some orange zest in if desired.
-The chutney can be made a few days ahead and served hot or cold.

-FINISH AND SERVE: Remove turkey meat from bone in more-or-less one piece and slice.
-Slice meat horizontally and transfer to platter.
+FINISH AND SERVE: Remove turkey meat from bone in more-or-less one piece, slice meat horizontally and transfer to platter.
 Serve with gravy (if using) and pear chutney on top or on the side.

-- To brine the turkey: Place 3 cups room temperature water in a ziploc bag along with 3 tablespoons kosher salt, 1 tablespoon sugar, a clove of garlic, 5-6 peppercorns and some rosemary (if desired).
-Seal and squish around until salt is dissolved (a minute or so).
-Add turkey and seal the bag.
-Brine for 3-6 hours in the fridge or, if short on time, for 50-60 minutes on the counter.
+- To brine the turkey: Place 3 cups room temperature water in a ziploc bag or container along with 3 tablespoons kosher salt, 1 tablespoon sugar, a clove of garlic, 5-6 peppercorns and some rosemary (if desired).
+Seal and squish around until salt is dissolved.
+Add turkey and seal bag/container.
+Brine for 2-3 hours in fridge or, if short on time, for 40-50 minutes at room temperature.
 When ready to use, rinse turkey and pat dry.
 Proceed from there.